-Cathy Sly provides insights and teaching ideas to use graphic novels for English.
+Cathy Sly, author and consultant, provides insights and teaching ideas to use graphic novels for English.
 Cathy's recent PhD thesis investigated graphic novels from a narratological perspective.

 Revered Japanese mangaka (comics artist), Osamu Tezuka (1928-1989) claimed, ‘My experience convinces me that comics, regardless of what language they are printed in, are an important form of expression that crosses all national and cultural boundaries …’ (cited in Schodt, 1983).
 In recent times, readers in the Western world have shown an increasing interest in Japanese comics (manga) as well as in a variety of indigenous, multicultural and transcultural comics and graphic novels.
 Publications of this type offer a forum for voices rarely heard in conventional Western children’s literature.

 Growth in the number of graphic narratives that cross cultural boundaries indicates that creators, publishers and readers are recognising the inherent worth of the comics medium for expressing voices and ideas that differ from those which generally dominate Western culture.
 Graphic narratives such as ‘Palestine’ (2001) by Joe Sacco, ‘Persepolis’ (2003) by Marjane Satrapi, ‘Pyongyang’ (2007) by Guy Delisle, ‘Aya’ (2007) by Marguerite Abouet and Clément Oubrerie, ‘American Born Chinese’ (2008) by Gene Luen Yang, and others in this vein, exhibit and celebrate cultural difference.
 They present less familiar voices and, as Frederick Luis Aldama suggests, they utilise the elements of comics to ‘cue, trigger, and move reader-viewers to engage with complex schemas of race and ethnicity’ (2010, p.
 20).